ay-ay-vasilev/SDL2Game/README.md

 - Hit cooldown ?
 - Add body parts and body parts damage and armor ?
 - More animations for AI actors ?
+- Divide pants into boots and pants ?
+- Add armor condition ?